Aukland, Lindesnes

-Aukland or Augland is a village in the municipality of Lindesnes in Agder county, Norway.
-The village is located 1.8 km east of Tryland village and 2.7 km north of the village of Vigmostad.
+Aukland is a village in Lindesnes Municipality in Agder county, Norway.
+The village is located 1.8 km east of the village of Tryland and about 2.7 km north of the village of Vigmostad.

 Name

 Aukland derives from auke — augeland, which can be translated into increase of land or expansion of hayfields.
 After hay was cut, farmers in Tryland rowed up the hay, and thus, increase their land, because Augland farm is likely secreted from Tryland.